leizhang-geo/global_soil_carbon_turnover_time/datasets/README.md

 ### This folder contains the data for the analysis in this study

-The compiled top- and subsoil SOC turnover time data (estimated values at sample locations) in our study can be available from the author (lei.zhang.geo@outlook.com) on reasonable request.
+The compiled top- and subsoil SOC turnover time data (estimated $\tau$ values at sample locations and high resolution global $\tau$ maps) in our study can be available from the author (lei.zhang.geo@outlook.com) on reasonable request.

 The original data source of the soil proﬁles can be found at:
 - WoSIS: [https://doi.org/10.17027/isric-wdcsoils.20190901](https://doi.org/10.17027/isric-wdcsoils.20190901)